Have you ever thought about going abroad during your teacher training programme?

 I was in the Irish capital Dublin for almost 6 months.

-I chose the internship school partly because it is relatively close to the centre of Dublin and partly because it is quite multicultural.
+I chose the internship school firstly because it is relatively close to the centre of Dublin and secondly because it is quite multicultural.

-Did you do your internship at a local school or at a German school abroad?
+Did you do your internship at a local school or a school abroad?

-I did the internship at a local Irish primary school.
+I did my internship at a local Irish primary school.

-Irish children usually start school at the age of 4 and then first attend a "Junior Infant" class for one year, followed by a "Senior Infant" class and only then the 1st grade.
-Primary school continues until grade 6, so the pupils are in primary school for a total of 8 years.
-The lessons in the infant classes are more playful and shorter than those in the other classes.
-However, the children already learn to write, read and calculate.
-They do a lot of handicrafts and painting, and they also learn about the content of science lessons.
+Irish children usually start school at the age of 4 and then attend a "Junior Infant" class for a year, followed by a "Senior Infant" class and then Year 1.
+Primary school lasts until Year 6, which means that the pupils are then in primary school for a total of 8 years.
+Lessons in the infant classes are more playful and shorter than those in the other classes.
+However, the children are already learning to read, write and do maths.
+They do a lot of handicrafts and painting and also learn about Social Studies and Science.

-During my internship, I gave remedial lessons to 5th and 6th grade students.
+During my internship, I gave remedial lessons to Year 5 and 6 pupils.

-The German workshop, which had taken place in some cases in previous school years, unfortunately could not take place for organisational reasons.
+The German club, which had taken place in some cases in previous school years, unfortunately couldn't take place for organisational reasons.

-I lived in a shared flat with 4 Mexicans (3 boys and a girl) and quickly formed connections through them.
-In addition, there were more foreign interns at the school, with whom I spent a lot of time in my free time.
-Dublin is a very multicultural city, and because of my shared flat and the other interns at the school, I was in contact with people from all over the world.
+I lived in a shared flat with 4 Mexicans (3 boys and a girl) and quickly made contacts through them.
+There were also more foreign interns at the school, with whom I spent a lot of time in my free time.
+Dublin is a very multicultural city, and because of my flat share and the other interns at the school, I had contact with people from all over the world in Dublin.

-As I mentioned before, my grandparents also live in Ireland and Irish friends of mine also live nearby.
-It was very easy to get in touch with other locals there.
+As already mentioned, my grandparents also live in Ireland and Irish friends of mine live nearby.
+It was very easy to socialise with other locals there.
 In general, Irish people are very friendly and open.

 How high was the cost of living at your internship location?

-Finding affordable accommodation for the 6 months was a bigger challenge at the beginning.
-In the end, however, I was very lucky and found a very nice shared flat.
+A bigger challenge at the beginning was finding affordable accommodation for the 6 months.
+In the end, however, I was very lucky and found a very nice flat share.

 What did you miss most about Germany?